 The Human Rights Internship Program in Palestine is an excellent choice for anybody who is passionate about human rights and wants to work to guarantee that Palestinians have access to their fundamental rights.
 Volunteering in this Program will provide you with vital experience if you are interested in working for non-profit organizations in a humanitarian or legal framework.

-This Program benefits university students since Engage in the West Bank, via its relationship with the Palestinian Ministry of Education, may award academic credit to program participants.
+This Program benefits university students since Engage in the West Bank may award academic credit to program participants via its relationship with the Palestinian Ministry of Education.
 Moreover, this program is a peerless opportunity for recent graduates to draw on hard-won skills and engage at a grass-roots level.

 Who Can Participate?

 We are committed to equal opportunities.
-Engage in the West Bank does not discriminate on any grounds, based on nationality, race, religion, gender, sexual orientation, or any other.
+Engage in the West Bank does not discriminate based on nationality, race, religion, gender, sexual orientation, or any other grounds.
 We have a long tradition of accepting individuals from all over the world, and volunteers have come from many walks of life, backgrounds, and identities.
 Everyone is invited to engage!

 Human Rights In The West Bank Program Program Structure

-The Human Rights Internship Program in Palestine is mostly knowledge-based, with an emphasis on increasing participants’ understanding of human rights and legal breaches within Palestine whilst also raising awareness.
+The Human Rights Internship Program in Palestine is mostly knowledge-based.
+It emphasizes increasing participants’ understanding of human rights and legal breaches within Palestine and raising awareness.

-During the internship, you will collaborate with international organizations, local activists, and international law specialists.
+You will collaborate with international organizations, local activists, and international law specialists during the internship.
 The Human Rights Program is organized into four areas to assist in this endeavor:

 1. Increase your understanding of human rights and the political context